 - You may attach scanned versions of official transcripts.
 If you're admitted to ISP and accept our admissions offer, you'll be required to submit an official, final transcript that shows your degree has been conferred.

 - Instructions for submitting transcripts via mail, electronically or Certifile

 - Application fee: $65 for domestic, $85 for international applicants

 Minimum admissions requirements include a bachelor’s degree from an accredited institution.

 Current KU Students

-Current graduate students complete the online application, pay a $30 application fee and submit these required materials:
+Current graduate students complete the online application and submit these required materials:

 - a letter stating your interest in Indigenous studies and its relationship to your graduate course of study;

 - a current advising report;

 - a letter of support from your graduate degree program.